Convert any webpage into LLM-ready Markdown using Gaffa

 python your_script_name.py

-With your script running, you can enter any URL of any web page, and the script will fetch the markdown content and allow you to ask questions about it.
+With your script running, you can enter any web page URL, and it will fetch the markdown content and let you ask questions about it.